cs231n/cs231n.github.io/assignments/2018/assignment2.md

 Open up either `PyTorch.ipynb` or `TensorFlow.ipynb`.
 There, you will learn how the framework works, culminating in training a  convolutional network of your own design on CIFAR-10 to get the best performance you can.

-**NOTE**: The PyTorch notebook requires PyTorch version 0.4, which is not yet released.
-For the time being you can install the latest version of PyTorch from source by [following the instructions here](https://github.com/pytorch/pytorch#from-source).
-Installing PyTorch from source has been tested on the provided Google Cloud VM image.
+**NOTE**: The PyTorch notebook requires PyTorch version 0.4, which was released on 4/24/2018.
+You can install this version of PyTorch using conda or pip by following the instructions here: http://pytorch.org/

 ### Submitting your work